1st of May: All Belongs to You: Plot

-Three episodes are interwoven in the film: "Uwe" is about a provincial police officer, "excursion" is about two adolescents from the small town and "Yavuz" is about an eleven-year-old Turk.
-Everyone experiences May Day in Kreuzberg.
+Three episodes are interwoven in the film: "Uwe" is about a provincial police officer, "Excursion" is about two adolescents from the small town and "Yavuz" is about an eleven-year-old Turk.
+All three experience May Day in Kreuzberg.

-Provincial police officer Uwe, with his colleagues turned down for participating in the demo on 1 May in Berlin, is cheated on by his wife at home.
+Provincial police officer Uwe, deployed to Berlin with his colleagues to provide crowd control during the May 1 demonstrations, is cheated on by his wife at home.
 He visits a brothel.
-During the demo, he gets between the fronts and in the field of action of a water cannon and is injured on the nose.
+Ending up between the fronts during a demonstration, he gets hit by a water cannon and is injured on the nose.

-Jacob and Pelle, two middle-class youths from Minden, go to Berlin in the hope of riots, but there they are mistaken between tourist program and street violence.
-Attempting to get drugs poses greater difficulties for both of them.
+Jacob and Pelle, two middle-class youths from Minden, go to Berlin in the hope of some drama, but can't make up their mind whether they are tourists or rioters.
+Scoring drugs turns out to be harder than expected.

-The young Turk Yavuz wants to grow up, prove his masculinity and set off for the first time with his brother on 1 May.
+The young Turk Yavuz wants to grow up, prove his masculinity and take part in the May 1 turmoil for the first time with his brother.
 On his journey through the oncoming chaos Yavuz gets to know old man Harry, with whom he builds a street barricade.
 Harry develops protective instincts for the boy.

-The end of the day brings them all together to the hospital in Kreuzberg.
+The end of the day brings them all together in a Kreuzberg hospital.